 Moira has this to say about her experience:

 “UNC offers a rigorous yet supportive research environment.
 Faculty members are at the top of their field and make efforts to include graduate students in their research projects while also encouraging students in their own research.
 There are many opportunities to discuss research with fellow students and faculty as well as pursue research plans abroad.
 Not least, the curriculum is well designed.
 Although comparative politics is my unquestionable field of choice, I am grateful for having completed minors in international relations and methods, having gained valuable insights into alternative ways in which to understand the social world in doing so.
 Further, the general spirit of the department is that we can all learn from each other despite thematic and methodological differences, which is a lesson that I will carry with me and one that I think prepares me well as the discipline invariably changes.”

-Jenny Pribble (Ph.D., 2008, assistant professor, University of Richmond).
+Jenny Pribble (Ph.D., 2008, associate professor, University of Richmond).
 Jenny’s research focuses on the politics of inequality in Latin America.
 Her book, Welfare and Party Politics in Latin America (Cambridge University Press, 2013), develops and tests a theory to explain why some Latin American states have been more effective than others at reforming social policy in a more universalistic direction.
 Jenny’s new project examines the issue of labor market inequalities and local-level state capacity.
 Her research has appeared in Studies in Comparative InternationalDevelopment, Comparative Politics, the American Sociological Review, and Latin American Research Review.

 Jenny’s comments about grad school: